Report Server Content Management (SSRS Native Mode)

 To use an image resource in a report, add the image file to the project and publish it along with the report.
 Once the image is published, you can update the image reference in the report so that it points to the resource on the report server, and then republish just the report to save your changes.
 You can now subsequently update the image independently of the report by republishing the resource.
 The report uses the most current version of the image available on the report server.

-For more information, see Update a Resource (Report Manager).
+For more information, see Update a Resource (web portal).

 The My Reports folder is a personal workspace for each user who logs in to a report server with a valid domain account.
 This special-purpose folder provides storage for work-in-progress reports, reports that are not intended for wide distribution, or reports that have been modified to fit a need.
 You cannot restrict the number or size of items that are stored in a My Reports folder, or configure a My Reports folder to be shared among users.